Napa Goldendoodle dog owner jailed

 Stewart's criminal complaints included letting her pack of Goldendoodles roam at large, creating a public nuisance, illegal breeding without a proper dog kennel permit, assaulting an animal service officer, and disobeying an order to surrender the canines.

-Stewart remained in the Napa jail of Wednesday morning, according to booking records.
+Stewart remained in the Napa jail as of Wednesday morning, according to booking records.

 A dog, one of more than a dozen that roamed the Dry Creek Road area of west Napa, was seen in the area.
 The Napa County District Attorney's Office charged the owner of the Goldendoodles with 19 criminal counts for "dogs off leash."